indigothm/cxhero-ios/README.md

 - Events include `sessionId`, `userId`, `timestamp`, and optional typed `properties`.
 - If you call `record(...)` without starting a session, an anonymous session is created automatically.
 - JSON timestamps use ISO-8601 for portability.
+- Text responses are trimmed before logging.
+Consider downstream storage/retention for free-form content and scrub PII as needed.

 ## Analytics Helpers
 - List sessions and fetch per-session events for analysis.